gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

 ### The Database

-The database schema migrations are performed by Flyway running in Docker container, defined as a Batect container/task.
+The database schema migrations are performed by Flyway running in a Docker container, defined as a Batect container/task.
 The task first calls GCP Secrets Manager to retrieve the database password then connects to the Cloud SQL Postgres instance using the Cloud SQL Proxy and then performs the schema migrations.

 ```yaml
 containers: